tarwn/lessthandot-hugo/blogs/content/posts/2018-01-16-serverless-http-kinesis-lambdas-with-offline-development.md

   </p>
 </div>

-Here comes the details&#8230;
+Here comes the details…

 ## Laying the Groundwork: An HTTP Function

 First I need some events flowing into a log.
-I&#8217;m choosing to use an HTTP endpoint to start getting setup for more complex functions and so I don&#8217;t get distracted building something to produce real events.
+I'm choosing to use an HTTP endpoint to start getting setup for more complex functions and so I don't get distracted building something to produce real events.

-I&#8217;m using [serverless]() to wire up and deploy my functions.
+I'm using [serverless]() to wire up and deploy my functions.
 Two of the benefits of this is not wiring my deployment to git commits and being able to simulate Lambda and run my function logic locally.

 ### 1. Set Up Serverless + AWS